• Skip to primary navigation

 How I Do Judicial Release

-The only way to modify your sentence once the appeal process is over is through judicial release.
+The only way to modify your sentence after the appeal process is through judicial release.
 You have to convince the judge to let you out early.

 That’s going to take more work than just filing a motion which says little more than “let me out!”
 That’s the work I’m willing to do.